-And remember, if you need guidance with exploring your career options, consider reaching out to a career or business coach, a career services organization in your local community, or our online career assistance and skills training programs that can help you identify and work toward your employment or self-employment goals.
+Those who are fortunate enough to work in a career that aligns with their career vision and values usually find their jobs the most fulfilling.
+And remember, if you need guidance with this important task, consider reaching out to a career or business coach, a career services organization in your local community, or our online career assistance and skills training programs that can help you identify and work toward your employment or self-employment goals.

 Make A Change Canada provides online supportive programs for individuals facing barriers to employment from all across Canada.